 You will find more information about my current and previous research projects on this page—see the menu on the left.
 There I have added some more personal comments, in italics, about some of the successes of the projects, but indeed also failures.
 It can perhaps be read as a my-life-in-projects text!
 The project pages also contain links to many of my publications.
 All books except for the most recent ones should be open access:).
 Still, a more formal academic presentation, including my CV, is available on my Uppsala University page.

 This site started as a blog in 2011.
-It is no longer active, but I have decided to keep the page open since it contains a wealth of knowledge.
-For more info about the old blog, see About a once rather active, but now very dormant blog.
-In total, there are 220 posts organised into about 80 different categories.
+Although it is no longer very active, I have decided to keep the page open, as it contains a wealth of valuable knowledge.
+In total, there are some 200 posts organised into about 80 different categories.
 To access them, enter via the categories button below in the menu on the left.